Festival Internacional da Canção: 1972

 This festival featured guest performances by Gilberto Gil and Mungo Jerry.
 Gil had returned from his exile in London before the festival, and this was one of his first live performances back in Brazil.
 This festival also marked one of the earliest performances of Raul Seixas on the national stage.
-His entry "Let me Sing, Let me Sing" was inspired by Elvis Presley and featured Seixas imitating the American singer in both mannerisms and clothing.
+His entry, "Let me Sing, Let me Sing", was inspired by Elvis Presley and featured Seixas imitating the American singer in both mannerisms and clothing.
 It was later released as his first single.
-His success at the festival led to his signing with Philips Records and the subsequent release of his first solo album.
+His success at the festival led to a deal with Philips Records and the subsequent release of his first solo album.

 The two winners of the national phase were "Fio Maravilha", a song composed about the football player by Jorge Ben and performed by Maria Alcina, and "Diálogo", written by Paulo César Pinheiro and Baden Powell, who performed it alongside the duo Cláudia Regina & Tobias.

-For the first time, a tie-breaking vote decided the winner of the international phase.
-The United States won with "Nobody Calls me Prophet" written and performed by David Clayton-Thomas and William Smith as part of the Sanctuary Band.
-There were some boos directed towards Zhito (who cast the deciding vote) as some felt he gave preference to his own nationality.
-Close behind was Spain with "Mi Tierra" written by Augusto Algueró and performed by Nino Bravo.
-In third place was Greece with "Velvet Mornings" written by Alec Costandinos and Stélios Vlavianós.
+A tie-breaking vote decided the winner of the international phase.
+The United States won with "Nobody Calls me Prophet", written and performed by David Clayton-Thomas and William Smith as part of the Sanctuary Band.
+There were some boos directed towards Zhito, who cast the deciding vote, as some felt he gave preference to his own nationality.
+Close behind was Spain with "Mi Tierra", written by Augusto Algueró and performed by Nino Bravo.
+In third place was Greece with "Velvet Mornings", written by Alec Costandinos and Stélios Vlavianós.
 This song became a hit after being released as a single by original performer Demis Roussos.
-Despite not medaling, Italy, won the popular vote, represented with "Aeternum" by Formula Tre.
+Despite not medaling, Italy won the popular vote, represented with "Aeternum" by Formula Tre.
 For the first time, Brazil did not medal.

 Dissolution

-Because of government censorship targeting música popular brasileira and tropicália (under the provisions of AI-5), many musicians no longer felt safe performing.
+Because of government censorship targeting música popular brasileira and tropicália, under the provisions of AI-5, many musicians no longer felt safe performing.
 Some of the most prominent Brazilian musicians had, at some point, been arrested or forced into exile due to some sort of involvement with the festival.
 This group included Tony Tornado, Vinicius de Moraes, Antônio Carlos Jobim, Gilberto Gil, Chico Buarque, Geraldo Vandré, Erlon Chaves, and Caetano Veloso, as all previously discussed.
 From an economic standpoint, the festival had also been declining in popularity, both in ticket sales and television ratings.
 It was no longer profitable to run, and Globo announced in May the following year that there would be no more festivals.